Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Discussion

 \subsection{Limitations and Future Work}

 The present study focuses primarily on the recall of random binary patterns.
-How the structural correlations present in real-world data (e.g., images or language) might alter the ``duality'' principle proposed here remains a subject for future investigation.
-Furthermore, our analysis is limited to post-training quantization; exploring the potential of quantization-aware training within this geometric framework is another important direction.
+How structural correlations in real-world data (e.g., images or language representations) may affect the ``duality'' principle proposed here remains an important subject for future investigation.
+Furthermore, the present analysis is limited to post-training quantization.
+Extending the proposed geometric framework to quantization-aware training is another important direction for future work.